-Amputee Jaco van Staden's worst nightmare has left him a better man than ever and with a foot that is almost as good as the one he was born with
+Jaco's worst nightmare of having his leg amputated has left him a better man than ever and with a leg that is almost as good as the one he was born with

 The devastating aftermath of a road accident left Discovery Health Medical Scheme member Jaco van Staden a single below-the-knee amputee.
 Yet, for this videographer and resident of George (Western Cape), the accident began a chain of events that would lead to both renewed passion for life and better health than he ever enjoyed as an able-bodied person.
 Jaco shares his remarkable story:

 "I have been a member of Discovery Health Medical Scheme for the past 9 years.
 In 2012 I was in a massive motorcycle accident that changed my life forever.
 Not only did Discovery Health Medical Scheme assist us financially, covering most of our hospital bills, you also helped me to get a fantastic prosthesis!
 I'm not sure you fully understand the difference you made in my life!
 Although you do not personally know me, I would like to thank you.
 Your generosity has made such a great difference in my life - something I think you will never fully understand."
 Jaco van Staden's Facebook post to Discovery South Africa.

 I remember looking at the time on my motorcycle clock the moment before impact.
 My accident happened at 12h12.